freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 of environments.
 Originally produced by Intel, ASUS has taken over production beginning with the 14th generation.

+NUCs typically come as kits, and some assembly is required.
+You will need to purchase the RAM and solid state drive separately for each NUC and insert both into the NUC before it can be used.
+We recommend:

+-  2x 240GB SSDs (2.5" or M.2, depending on your choice of kit)
+-  1x memory kit of compatible 2x8GB sticks
+   -  You can put one 8GB memory stick in each of the servers.

 There are a `variety of models <https://www.asus.com/us/content/nuc-overview/>`__ to choose from.
 We currently recommend the 11th through 14th generation NUC models.
 See our :ref:`hardware recommendations list <hardware_recommendations_servers>` for details on specific models.

-.. note:: If using non-recommended hardware, ensure you remove as much
+.. note:: No matter what equipment you use, ensure you remove as much
     extraneous hardware as physically possible from your servers.
 This could include: speakers, cameras, microphones, fingerprint readers, wireless, and Bluetooth cards.

-NUCs typically come as kits, and some assembly is required.
-You will need to purchase the RAM and hard drive separately for each NUC and insert both into the NUC before it can be used.
-We recommend:

--  2x 240GB SSDs (2.5" or M.2, depending on your choice of kit)
--  1x memory kit of compatible 2x8GB sticks
-   -  You can put one 8GB memory stick in each of the servers.

-We are often asked if it is acceptable to run SecureDrop on cloud servers (e.g. Amazon EC2, DigitalOcean, etc.) or on dedicated servers in third-party datacenters instead of on dedicated hardware hosted in the organization.
-This request is generally motivated by a desire for cost savings and/or convenience.
-However: we consider it **critical** to have dedicated physical machines hosted within the organization for both technical and legal reasons:

-* While the documents are stored encrypted at rest (via PGP) on the SecureDrop *Application Server*, the documents hit server memory unencrypted (unless the source used the GPG key provided to encrypt the documents first before submitting), and are then encrypted in server memory before being written to disk.
-If the machines are compromised then the security of source material uploaded from that point on cannot be assured.
-The machines are hardened to prevent compromise for this reason.
-However, if an attacker has physical access to the servers either because the dedicated servers are located in a datacenter or because the servers are not dedicated and may have another virtual machine co-located on the same server, then the attacker may be able to compromise the machines.
-In addition, cloud servers are trivially accessible and manipulable by the provider that operates them.
-In the context of SecureDrop, this means that the provider could access extremely sensitive information, such as the plaintext of submissions or the encryption keys used to identify and access the *Onion Services*.

-* In addition, attackers with legal authority such as law enforcement agencies may (depending on the jurisdiction) be able to compel physical access, potentially with a gag order attached, meaning that the third party hosting your servers or VMs may be legally unable to tell you that law enforcement has been given access to your SecureDrop servers.

-One of the core goals of SecureDrop is to avoid the potential compromise of sources through the compromise of third-party communications providers.
-Therefore, we consider the use of virtualization for production instances of SecureDrop to be an unacceptable compromise and do not support it.
-Instead, dedicated servers should be hosted in a physically secure location in the organization itself.
-While it is technically possible to modify SecureDrop's automated installation process to work on virtualized servers (for example, we do so to support our CI pipeline), doing so in order to run it on cloud servers is at your own risk and without our support or consent.

 Workstations
 ^^^^^^^^^^^^